StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 Alert feeders enable TheHive to retrieve data from external systems on a schedule, eliminating the need for external tools to push data.

-This topic provides an overview of the scope and usage of alert feeders in TheHive.

 ## How alert feeders work

 Alert feeders allow an organization to automate data retrieval at a defined frequency from an external service through an HTTP API call.
 The retrieved data is then converted into alerts using [a function](#feeder-functions).
 Each alert feeder supports only one function.